haquemdanamul/condpowerct/README.md

 collected is equal to the unconditional power.
 Unconditional power is the probability of achieving a significant result at a pre-specified alpha under a pre-specified alternative treatment effect as calculated at the beginning of a trial.

-Please also visit the following shiny app link to calculate the sample size and other parameters for design stage and interim stage. [shinyapp link](https://haquemdanamul.shinyapps.io/update_session/)